selplacei/PyAutoMMDVRRender/README.md

 ## How to use it

+Make sure that Python 3 and PyAutoGUI are installed.

 Open a terminal and run `main.py` using Python.
 It'll give you a basic overview of what to do.
 Make sure to adjust the config file according to your system and project configuration.